HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ##### Not all times are equal

-On weekdays, mobile usage decreases and desktop usage increases as an overall percentage of traffic around 5 AM UTC and starts climbing again at 7 PM UTC (with a small bump around 10 / 11 AM).
+On weekdays, mobile usage decreases and desktop usage increases as an overall percentage of traffic.
+This indicates that internet users are switching between mobile and desktop devices.
+Around 5 AM UTC and starts climbing again at 7 PM UTC (with a small bump around 10 / 11 AM).
 This aligns with working hours.

 {# TODO (Authors) - I dont get what "mobile usage dips vs. desktop usage" is trying to say.
 One decreases while another increases? #}